heroku/heroku-jvm-application-deployer/README.md

 you can specify this with the `<warFile>` configuration element.
 The `<processTypes>` element is not needed and *will be ignored* because the plugin will determine the appropriate process type for you.

-Now, if you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed, run:
+Now, if you have the [Heroku CLI](https://cli.heroku.com/) installed, run:

 ```sh-session
 $ mvn heroku:deploy-war
 ```

-If you do not have the toolbelt installed or have not logged in, then run:
+If you do not have the CLI installed or have not logged in, then run:

 ```sh-session
 $ HEROKU_API_KEY="xxx-xxx-xxxx" mvn heroku:deploy-war